Looking for things to do in Kyoto at night?

 - Make sure you are fully insured before flying into Kyoto.
 You can get your travel insurance at World Nomads.

-- Here are the recommended night attraction tickets and tours to get when you are in Kyoto: Kyoto Tower| Gion Night Walking Tour| Kyoto Night Foodie Tour| Fu Fu No Yu Sento | Kyoto Night Bar Hopping Tour
+- I recommend getting joining these activities when you are in Kyoto: Kyoto Tower| Gion Night Walking Tour| Kyoto Night Foodie Tour| Fu Fu No Yu Sento | Kyoto Night Bar Hopping Tour

 Things To Do In Kyoto: Night Activities

-1. Window Shopping At Shotengai
+1. Shopping at Shotengai

 In Japan, shotengai refers to a covered shopping arcade that houses many stores selling a wide range of items.